mattermost/docs/source/configure/configuration-settings.rst

 Link previews are requested by the server, meaning the Mattermost server must be connected to the internet for previews to be displayed.
 This connection can be established through a `firewall or outbound proxy <https://docs.mattermost.com/install/outbound-proxy.html>`__ in environments where direct internet connectivity is not given or security policies make this necessary.

 **True**: Website link previews, image link previews, and YouTube previews are enabled on the server.
-Users can enable or disable website previews for themselves from **Account Settings > Display > Website Link Previews**.
+Users can enable or disable website previews for themselves from **Settings > Display > Website Link Previews**.

 **False**: Website link previews, image link previews, and YouTube previews are disabled.
 The server does not request metadata for any links sent in messages.